 Photo editors are becoming essential in every smartphone these days.
 If not for master-level edits, one should always wish for simple shading effects.
 And for such, using a quick tool could be more than enough.

-And if one wishes to do more, one’s turn to professional editors like LightRoom, which has extensive tools for adding pretty much everything.
+If one wishes to do more, one can turn to professional editors like LightRoom, which has extensive tools for adding pretty much everything.

 Also Read- Best Photoshop Alternatives for Windows & macOS